usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-4.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        - "Rogue base station detection."
+        "Rogue base station detection.":
+            -
-        - "Use bandband firmware that authenticates the mobile network and does not allow the use of 2G or 3G connections."
+        "Use bandband firmware that authenticates the mobile network and does not allow the use of 2G or 3G connections.":
+            -
 ---